ionos-cloud/sdk-java/DOCS.md

 Stop a Server

 This will stop a server.
 The machine will be forcefully powered off, billing will cease, and the public IP, if one is allocated, will be deallocated.
-The operation is not supported for CoreVPS servers.
+The operation is not supported for Cube servers.

 ### Example
 ```java